adrian-salajan/adrian-salajan.github.io/_includes/posts/fundamentals-of-architecture-body.md

 -   good for product software in a single package
 -   plugin support
--   core system can be technicaly or domain partitioned
+-   core system can be technically or domain partitioned
 -   ui can be both separate or integrated deployment unit
 -   core has main db access, plugins can have their own separate db